 OK, back to Gabby’s saga.

 Being a full-time student on a budget, Gabby was looking for a reasonably priced one-bedroom apartment.
-She wasn’t looking for anything fancy, but cleanliness was a priority.
+She wasn’t looking for anything fancy, but cleanliness was a priority in her vacation rental search.

 “We wanted to stay somewhere near the Rutgers campus,” Gabby explained.
 “I found an apartment that was only $89 a night, and it was in a great location.”